Starnodes2024/ComfyUI_StarBetaNodes/README.md

 ## 🎯 Usage Examples

-### Star Image Loader 1by1
+### Star Qwen Image Ratio
-Perfect for batch processing workflows where you want to process images one at a time:
-- Set your image folder path
+Use this node to quickly configure SD3-compatible empty latents and dimensions:
-- Enable reset_counter to restart from the first image
+- Select a ratio from the dropdown
+- Connect the `latent` output to SD3.5/SD3 workflows expecting a LATENT dict (`{"samples": ...}`)
-- Use the progress outputs to monitor processing
+- Use the `width` and `height` outputs to configure downstream nodes

-### Star Frame From Video
-Ideal for extracting specific frames from video sequences:
-- Connect video loader output to the images input
-- Select "Frame Number" and specify the exact frame you need
-- Or use "First Frame"/"Last Frame" for quick extraction

-### Star Save Panorama JPEG
-Essential for 360° content creation:
-- Connect your panorama image
-- Choose appropriate projection type
-- Files will be saved with proper metadata for panorama viewers
+ - Increase `batch_size` to generate batched latents in one step

 ## 🔄 Node Categories

 All nodes are organized under:
-- **⭐StarNodes/Video** - Video processing nodes
-- **⭐StarNodes/Image And Latent** - Image loading and saving utilities
+- **⭐StarNodes/Image And Latent** – Image/latent utilities

+Note: Previous beta nodes (image loaders, video frame tools, panorama saver, etc.) have been migrated to the main repository: `Starnodes2024/ComfyUI_StarNodes`.

 ## 🐛 Beta Testing & Feedback